 Privacy Notice

-NHS Cheshire and Merseyside - an Integrated Care Board - has various roles and responsibilities, but a major part of our work involves making sure that:
+The ICB has various roles and responsibilities, but a major part of our work involves making sure that:

-• Contracts are in place with local health service providers
+• Contracts are in place with local health service providers.

-• Routine and emergency NHS services are available to patients
+• Routine and emergency NHS services are available to patients.

-This is called “commissioning”.
 Accurate, timely and relevant information is essential for our work to help us to design and plan current and future health and care services, evidence and review our decisions and manage budgets.

 As a commissioning organisation, our purpose is not to provide direct care and so we do not routinely hold or receive information about patients and service users in relation to your care.
 We do however sometimes hold information from which people can be identified to enable us to fulfil our responsibilities as outlined above and this is explained in this notice.